Sigmmma/c20/src/content/h1/tools/h1a-ek/h1a-tool/readme.md

 As with the `bitmaps` verb, TIFF files must have at least 8-bit colour depth and are typically 32-bit.

 # Batch bitmap compilation
-[TIFF][wiki-tiff] (.tif) images can be compiled into a [bitmap][] using the `bitmaps` verb:
+[TIFF][wiki-tiff] (.tif/.tiff) images can be compiled into a [bitmap][] using the `bitmaps` verb:

 ```sh
 # bitmaps <source-directory>
 tool.exe bitmaps "characters\cyborg\bitmaps"
 ```

-For the example above, Tool would expect to find .tif files at `data\characters\cyborg\bitmaps\`.
+For the example above, Tool would expect to find .tif/.tiff files at `data\characters\cyborg\bitmaps\`.
 Assuming no errors, each image file will be compiled into a bitmap tag at `tags\characters\cyborg\bitmaps\`.
 Each image file that exists in the source directory will be compiled into its own individual tag with the name of the tag coming from the image filename.

-Be aware that **all images must use the _.tif_ extension** for this command to work.
-If you have _.tiff_ files in the source directory, then rename their extensions to _.tif_.

 Tool supports TIFF files with a [colour depth][wiki-color] of at least 8 bits per pixel, 32-bit color (8 bits per channel) being typical.